-Community Member After concerns have been addressed, if you are still not satisfied, schedule a meeting with the VP of Finance and Administration, Angelica Castro at angelica@puente.org or 323-780-8900.
-After concerns have been addressed, if you are still not satisfied, schedule a meeting with the Chief Executive Officer, Jerome Greening at jerome@puente.org or 323-780-0076 to make a plan to address your concern.
-After concerns have been addressed, if you are still not satisfied, send an email to the PUENTE Learning Center Board Chair, Chun Wong at cwong@asolva.com.
-The Board Chair will share your concern with the PUENTE Learning Center Board.
+Concerns about 1.
+Make an appointment to share and present your concerns and develop a plan to resolve the matter Teacher.
+Staff within 60 days with: Member, or Principal, Brenda Meza, at brenda@puente.org or 323-780-2961 or PUENTE HR Director, Tesa Marguez at tesa@puente.org or 323-780-2962.
+Community 2.
+After concerns have been addressed, if you are still not satisfied, schedule a meeting with the VP of Member Finance and Administration, Angelica Castro at angelica@puente.org or 323-780-8900.
+3. After concerns have been addressed, if you are still not satisfied, schedule a meeting with the Chief Executive Officer, Jerome Greening at jerome@puente.org or 323-780-0076 to make a plan to address your concern.
+4. After concerns have been addressed, if you are still not satisfied, send an email to the PUENTE Learning Center Board Chair, Chun Wong at cwong@asolva.com.
+The Board Chair will share your concern with the PUENTE Learning Center Board. • The PUENTE Learning Center Board of Directors will review and address your concern in writing.
+Concerns about a 1.
+Make an appointment to share and present your concerns and develop a plan to resolve the matter Board Member within 60 days with PUENTE Learning Center Board Chair, Chun Wong at cwong@asolva.com. • The Board Chair will review and address your concern in writing.
+Concerns about 1.
+Make an appointment to share and present your concerns and develop a plan to resolve the matter the Chief within 60 days with the Chief Executive Officer, Jerome Greening at jerome@puente.org or Executive 323-780-0076.
+2. After concerns have been addressed, if you are still not satisfied, send an email to the PUENTE Learning Center Board Chair, Chun Wong at cwong@asolva.com. • The Board Chair will share your concern with the PUENTE Learning Center Board.
 The PUENTE Learning Center Board of Directors will review and address your concern in writing.
-Concerns about a Make an appointment to share and present your concerns and develop a plan to resolve the matter within 60 days with PUENTE Learning Center Board Chair, Chun Wong at cwong@asolva.com .

-The Board Chair will review and address your concern in writing.
-Concerns about the Chief Executive Make an appointment to share and present your concerns and develop a plan to resolve the matter within 60 days with the Chief Executive Officer, Jerome Greening at jerome@puente.org or 323-780-0076.
-After concerns have been addressed, if you are still not satisfied, send an email to the PUENTE Learning Center Board Chair, Chun Wong at cwong@asolva.com.
-The Board Chair will share your concern with the PUENTE Learning Center Board.
-The PUENTE Learning Center Board of Directors will review and address your concern in writing.
-Concerns about the Principal Make an appointment to share and present your concerns and develop a plan to resolve the matter within 60 days with the Principal, Brenda Meza, at brenda@puente.org or 323-780-2961.
-After concerns have been addressed, if you are still not satisfied, schedule a meeting with the Chief Executive Officer, Jerome Greening at jerome@puente.org or 323-780-0076 to make a plan to address your concern.
-After concerns have been addressed, if you are still not satisfied, send an email to the PUENTE Learning Center Board Chair, Chun Wong at cwong@asolva.com.
-The Board Chair will share your concern with the PUENTE Learning Center Board.
-The PUENTE Learning Center Board of Directors will review and address your concern in writing.
+Concerns about 1.
+Make an appointment to share and present your concerns and develop a plan to resolve the matter the Principal within 60 days with the Principal, Brenda Meza, at brenda@puente.org or 323-780-2961.
+2. After concerns have been addressed, if you are still not satisfied, schedule a meeting with the Chief Executive Officer, Jerome Greening at jerome@puente.org or 323-780-0076 to make a plan to address your concern.
+3. After concerns have been addressed, if you are still not satisfied, send an email to the PUENTE Learning Center Board Chair, Chun Wong at cwong@asolva.com. • The Board Chair will share your concern with the PUENTE Learning Center The PUENTE Learning Center Board of Directors will review and address your concern in writing.